 I’ve made pumpkin muffins before, but I’ve never been able to find a decent pumpkin cupcake recipe.
 Usually pumpkin cupcakes end up more like muffins – a bit stiffer and a little more heavy.
-But a decent cupcake should be lighter and fluffier in my opinion – more of a treat vs. a breakfast muffin.
+But a decent cupcake should be lighter and fluffier in my opinion.

-Then finally, this year, I found a really good pumpkin cupcake recipe.
-Light, spicy and bonus, stands up well to glaze, which is a perk, because I’m not a frosting fan.
+Finally I found a really good pumpkin cupcake recipe.
+Light, spicy and stands up well to glaze, which is a perk, because I’m not a frosting fan.
 Most cupcakes soak up glaze leaving the glaze uneven and sketchy, but these are heavy enough that the glaze coats them nicely, without sinking in.
 These are very easy and fast too.

-However, they are very cupcake-like (i.e. sugar induced).
-The pumpkin helps offset the sugar nicely though, and these aren’t too sweet.
+These treats are packed with sugar but the pumpkin helps offset the sugar nicely so they aren’t too sweet.
 Just letting you know ahead of time that these aren’t health-muffins, but if you need a fast cupcake recipe for a Halloween party, these are perfect.
 I made a few dozen for my son’s school Halloween carnival.

 - 2 cups all-purpose organic flour